mircea-pavel-anton/java-image-processing/README.md

 > 7. Must keep track of execution times for all segments of the app

 The `Timer` singleton is implemented to actually keep track of execution times via 2 hash maps.
 All classes that extend `Generic Job` have the `duration` field and they all implement a method that uses the `Timer` singleton.
-At the end of the program, a summary is shown, highlighting the exeecution time for each component;
+At the end of the program, a summary is shown, highlighting the execution time for each component;

 ## What I Learned